arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 ```

 Dropping down another level, we have to define `digitsP`.
 This
-function takes the number of digits as input and returns an `int
+function takes the expected number of digits and returns an `int
-Parser` that parses a number with exactly that many digits.
+Parser` to parse a number with exactly that many digits.

 At this stage, we haven't yet developed the ideal building blocks to
 make this parser elegant.
 We could try anyway with our current tools: